dpoppe7/Leetcode-Resources-Practice/Pre-Leetcode/README.md

 - **Hashmaps & Hashsets:** basics, `defaultdict`, `Counter`, dictionary comprehensions

 This content is based on Neetcode's ["How to use Neetcode"](https://neetcode.io/courses/lessons/how-to-use-neetcode-effectively) video.
 Topics were extracted from Neetcode's ["Python for coding interviews"](https://neetcode.io/courses) course.
-Some of the exercises include selections from their **free** content, other exerices were AI-generated problems to replace the "paid" content.
+Some of the exercises include selections from their **free** "Neetcode's ["Python for coding interviews"](https://neetcode.io/courses)" content, other exercises are from Leetcode's learning lists.

 ---

-## My Notes
+## Subfolders

-(While completing the exercises from this folder)

-Interpreted programming language, ie python, javascript.
-Code is executed line by line by an interpreter at runtime, usually written in another language.
-Slower than compiled languages.
+Each topic contains (folder) contains a README.md where I listed more *practiced problems from leetcode* per each topic.